 In this study, nearly a third (27.1%) of women developed metastatic recurrence after presenting with localised disease.
 Only 2.6% of this cohort had metastatic disease at presentation, lower than the national (unselected age) estimate of 6-7% from Cancer Research UK (1).
 Late stage at diagnosis is reported to be more common in women aged greater than 80 and so this likely contributes to the higher figure nationally (1, 14).
 It is also possible that there was an element of selection bias, as oncologists may have chosen to recruit patients with metastatic disease to an interventional study rather than an observational one.
 However, a retrospective Swedish study found only 1% of patients aged less than 40 presented with metastases, with this figure increasing successively in each age cohort (up to 10% for those aged greater than 80) (14).
-In other retrospective studies of women in the same age group the de novo rate was 3.0-3.9%, not dissimilar to what is reported here(16-18).(19)(20)(12)(21)
+In other retrospective studies of women in the same age group the de novo rate was 3.0-3.9%, not dissimilar to what is reported here(16-18).

+With regards to the identification of de novo disease, at the time of recruitment further preoperative imaging would only have been performed if the patient had symptoms suggestive of metastatic disease or possibly because of clinically positive axillary nodes or a large primary tumour.
+NICE guidelines from 2009 advised that patients with early breast cancer should only undergo staging for metastatic disease in the presence of symptoms(19).
+CT would not have been particularly common in this context; screening for occult metastases would more typically have involved chest radiographs, liver ultrasound and bone scintigraphy(20).
+Therefore women diagnosed with de novo disease at the time of the POSH study are more likely to have had adverse tumour features clinically or concerning symptoms.
+Given that we have shown younger patients to have a high rate of node-positivity and more advanced T-stage, in addition to ER-negativity, it is possible that they were more likely to have baseline imaging.
+At the present time, there is no difference in recommended staging or follow-up for younger patients(12).
+One retrospective study found that a baseline PET/CT scan upgraded 15% of young, asymptomatic patients with early-stage breast cancer to stage IV(21).
+Given the better survival for de novo patients here, compared to those who relapsed within 24 months and the more adverse biology in young patients, age should be incorporated into clinicians’ decision making with regards to baseline imaging.
+A randomised controlled trial would be required to identify whether routine imaging for metastatic disease at baseline would improve survival for young patients.

 A third of women who developed metastatic disease (34.1%) relapsed within 24 months of diagnosis.
-Notably, this group had a significantly worse OS and PDRS compared to those who presented with metastatic disease.
-It is hypothesized that this is due to neoplastic clones that are refractory to adjuvant chemotherapy and therefore less likely to respond to further systemic treatment.
-For survival following diagnosis of distant disease, outcomes were better for de novo disease compared to all relapsed groups, including those who relapsed late (after 5 years).
+This group had a significantly worse OS compared to those who presented with metastatic disease.
+For PDRS, outcomes were better for de novo disease compared to all relapsed groups, including those who relapsed late (after 5 years).
 It might be assumed that late relapsing disease is inherently indolent but this study challenges that assumption.
 Review of long-term survivorship with metastatic disease shows 10-year OS rates of 12.45% (95% CI 5.81-21.76) for dnMBC patients, but only 1.73% (0.55-4.24) for patients who relapsed within 24 months (Figure 1B).
+It is hypothesized that the selection pressure of adjuvant therapy results in the emergence of subclones with mutations conferring resistance to further cytotoxic/hormonal treatment.
+Another possibility is that women with de novo disease may have been treated more aggressively, e.g. with local therapy for oligometastatic disease.